-The Pioneer Woman’s recipe look easy enough and I have never tried a mac and cheese recipe yet that uses an egg in the sauce.
+The Pioneer Woman’s recipe look easy enough.
+And I have never tried a mac and cheese recipe yet that uses an egg in the sauce.
 The recipe was fairly quick and easy to make.
 It turned out great.
 I did finish mine off in the oven.
-However, I gave it a taste before putting it in the oven and I think I actually liked it better before it went in the oven.
-Next time, I will forgo the oven which makes this recipe even quicker and gives you a really nice and creamy dish.
+However, I gave it a taste before putting it in the oven.
+I think I actually liked it better before it went in the oven.
+Next time, I will forgo the oven which makes this recipe even quicker.
+It gives you a really nice and creamy dish.
 Only thing I would change from the original recipe is to use less dry mustard.
 It was a bit much for me.
 Other than that we loved this mac and cheese and will definitely make it again.

 Pioneer Woman's Mac and Cheese